unitydemo2/AssetPullTest/Tocfolder/LeaveFeedback.md

 The Audio Echo Filter repeats a sound after a given Delay, attenuating the repetitions based on the Decay Ratio.

+        When Unity imports Model files that contain Humanoid Rigs and Animation, it needs to reconcile the bone structure of the Model to its Animation.
+It does this by mapping each bone in the file to a Humanoid Avatar so that it can play the Animation properly.
+For this reason, it is important to carefully prepare your Model file before importing into Unity.

 ```